-Monitoring and Research: Collect and analyze water data and implement monitoring projects that evaluate, protect, and improve long-term water quality.
+Monitoring and Research: Collect and analyze water data and implement monitoring projects that evaluate water quality.

 Conduct monitoring and research activities on both groundwater and surface water that establishes baseline data needs, can be utilized to evaluate long-term trends in water quality and quantity, and to assess water quality issues of concern.
 Projects and activities are often undertaken by the District in partnership with other agencies and organizations.

 Information Collection and Dissemination: Compile, store, and disseminate water quality data and information.